jorgenschaefer/elpy/docs/ide.rst

    Send the current statement to the Python shell and keep point position.
-Here statement refers to the Python statement the point is on, including potentially nested statements and, if point is on an if/elif/else clause, the entire if statement (with all its elif/else clauses).
+Here statement refers to the Python statement the point is on, including potentially nested statements.
+If point is on an if/elif/else clause send the entire if statement (with all its elif/else clauses).
+If point is on a decorated function, send the decorator as well.

 .. command:: elpy-shell-send-statement-and-step
    :kbd: C-c C-y C-e